Tackling Violence Against Women and Girls

 We developed a narrative that follows a teenage boy who is forced to navigate through the unwanted attention and sexual harassment from women and girls on his way to school.
 When writing the script, we collaborated with female talent from local universities to adapt language and nuances that would cut through to the target audience.

-‘Through Her Eyes’ has been covered by multiple national press outlets, including The Mirror and Campaign.
-Mayor of London, Sadiq Khan, also provided public endorsement for the campaign.
+The release was covered by multiple national press outlets, including The Mirror, Campaign Magazine, Evening Standard and PR Week.
+Sadiq Khan, The Mayor of London, and Harriet Harman, MP for Camberwell and Peckham, also provided public endorsement for the campaign.

 Sadiq Khan, Mayor of London, said: “We all need to work together as a society to tackle the epidemic of violence against women and girls.
 This excellent campaign by Southwark Council will help to get the message across to men and boys that words matter and there is a link between misogyny and violence.
 Every Londoner should watch this."

 Since it's launch, the film has been viewed over 467,000 times and has been shortlisted in the Local Government Chronicle for campaign of the year.